ptr727/PlexCleaner/README.md

 The `deinterlace` command will de-interlace interlaced media files using `HandBrake` with the `--comb-detect --decomb` filter.

-Unlike the `process` command, no conditional logic will be appied, the file will be always be modified.
+Unlike the `process` command, no conditional logic will be applied, the file will be always be modified.

 ### Monitor